 The impact of real-time electronic monitoring on antiretroviral therapy adherence warrants further study.
-We conducted an analysis of cohort participants that initially involved standard electronic adherence monitoring (EAM), followed by realtime EAM and home visits for sustained at least 48-h adherence interruptions.
-Immediately after switching between the two types of EAM, mean adherence among 112 participants increased from 84% to 93% and remained elevated for 6 months (P < 0.001).
+We conducted an analysis of cohort participants that initially involved standard electronic adherence monitoring (EAM), followed by real-time EAM plus home visits for sustained 48-hour adherence interruptions.
+Immediately after switching between the two types of EAM, mean adherence among 112 participants increased from 84% to 93% and remained elevated for six months (p<0.001).
 Real-time EAM is a promising approach for improving adherence.